-Placer Empowering People puts smiles on faces, resources in hands of low-income residents
+Placer Empowers People puts smiles on faces, resources in hands of low-income residents

 There was joy and laughter as dozens of low-income and homeless residents attended the fourth annual Placer Empowering People event earlier this month.